tdemelle-SiP/local-fauxstainedglasspanes/wp-content/plugins/sip-printify-manager/DOCUMENTATION.md

 ### 3.3 Uploading Images

-- Drag and drop images into the designated area at the top of the Images section.
+- To add new images to use to create new products, drag and drop images into the designated area at the top of the Images section.
 - Alternatively, click the "Select Images" button to choose files from your computer.

 ### 3.4 Adding Images to New Products

-1. Select one or more images from the list.
+1. Once you have a template loaded into the Product Creation Table, choose a column corresponding to an image in a print area, select one or more images from the list.
 2. Choose "Add to New Product" from the dropdown menu above the image list.
 3. Click "Execute" to use these images in the Product Creation Table.
+   You can also select individual cells in the table to add a single image to multiple cells at once.

 ---